 Any good marketing AI engine will get better over time, as it churns more and more customer data into personalized marketing.
 The algorithms naturally improve at selecting the right data sets and creating more and more efficient customer engagement.
 The number of functions and applications also increases, which maximizes the ROI from your AI technology investment.

-At first, Selligent Cortex started by automatically identifying customer segments, creating customized journeys, and delivering personalized product recommendations.
+At first, Marigold Recommendations started by automatically identifying customer segments, creating customized journeys, and delivering personalized product recommendations.
 Since then, it’s literally been strength in numbers as more capabilities emerged.
 Using deep learning technology, Cortex gained an understanding of message opening times and the times of day when each customer is most engaged with communications.
 This allowed for adding Send Time Optimization to the mix, to send relevant messages at the perfect time.
 As we speak, Cortex is learning to understand the meaning of textual messages via “natural language processing” (NLP) technology to create the most impactful subject lines for marketing emails as the evolution continues.

 Takeaway: Investment in marketing AI delivers more than a static platform, but an evolving neural network.